 FAIRFIELD, Conn.—Three new part-time chaplains at Sacred Heart University—Imam Gazmend Aga, Rabbi Marcelo Kormis and Mark Block, executive director of Congregation Rodeph Sholom—have joined the Campus Ministry team as part of the “Open Heart, Many Faiths” initiative.

-The initiative began as a means of opening channels between faiths, encouraging open dialogue and Read More ››
+The initiative began as a means of opening Read More ››

 DARIEN—“Never walk in a patient’s room and leave half of yourself at the door.
 They need the other half,” said Orthopedic Surgeon and author Dr. Joseph Dutkowsky, at the 25th Annual White Mass Breakfast at Woodway Country Club.

-Dr. Dutkowsky, who has dedicated much of his practice to caring for patients with cerebral palsy Read More ››
+Dr. Dutkowsky, who has dedicated much of his practice Read More ››

 BRIDGEPORT— Students from diocesan Catholic schools “put on the green” yesterday and marched in the noontime parade through the streets of downtown Bridgeport.